 It’s about training and refocusing agents, offering the enhanced skills they need to best deliver the service your customers need and managers expect.
 How is this done?

-Monitoring Calls To Ensure Uniform Customer Service
+Monitoring Calls to Ensure Uniform Customer Service

-Research and development allow call centers to determine what it is their customers actually want and need.
+Research and development allow call centers to determine what it is their customers want and need.
 A company’s quality of service and support is part of its identity — a brand’s reputation can influence other customers’ decision to buy from them or not.

 The entire service quality in a call center should be uniform and consistent.
 Customers should know the caliber of experience they will receive when they pick up the phone.